Joseph Johnson (publisher): Formative friendships

 In his late twenties, Johnson formed two friendships that were to shape the rest of his life.
 The first was with the painter and writer Henry Fuseli, who was described as "quick witted and pugnacious".
 Fuseli's early 19th-century biographer writes that when Fuseli met Johnson in 1764, Johnson "had already acquired the character which he retained during life, – that of a man of great integrity, and encourager of literary men as far as his means extended, and an excellent judge of their productions".
-Fuseli became and remained Johnson's closest friend.
+The friendship became so close that twentieth-century biographer Claire Tomalin speculated that they might have been lovers, which Tyson dismisses by arguing that many tradesmen in London remained unmarried and took in lodgers or shared accommodation for economic reasons.

 Johnson commissioned this portrait of his close friend Joseph Priestley from his other close friend Henry Fuseli around 1783.
 The portrait is today in the collections of Dr Williams's Library.

 The second and possibly more consequential friendship was with Joseph Priestley, the renowned natural philosopher and Unitarian theologian.
 This friendship led Johnson to discard the Baptist faith of his youth and to adopt Unitarianism, as well as to pursue forms of political dissent.
 Johnson's success as a publisher can be explained in large part through his association with Priestley, as Priestley published dozens of books with him and introduced him to many other Dissenting writers.
 Through Priestley's recommendation, Johnson was able to issue the works of many Dissenters, especially those from Warrington Academy: the poet, essayist, and children's author Anna Laetitia Barbauld; her brother, the physician and writer, John Aikin; the naturalist Johann Reinhold Forster; the Unitarian minister and controversialist Gilbert Wakefield; the moralist William Enfield; and the political economist Thomas Malthus.
 Tyson writes that "the relationship between the Academy and the bookseller was mutually very useful.
 Not only did many of the tutors send occasional manuscripts for publication, but also former pupils often sought him out in later years to issue their works."
 By printing the works of Priestley and other of the Warrington tutors, Johnson also made himself known to an even larger network of Dissenting intellectuals, including those in the Lunar Society, which expanded his business further.
 Priestley, in turn, trusted Johnson enough to handle the logistics of his induction into the Royal Society.